huilisabrina/covid-19-simul/code/README.md

    A dual version of `network_update_GF_monte_carlo.py` that is used on EMR cluster.
 To be called by `monte_carlo_sim.bash` and `parallel_clusters.bash`.

+* `local_run.bash`:

+   Runs the Monte Carlo network updater for a single execution, using default values rather than reading them from params_input.csv It uses a single worker node.

+* `cluster_run.bash`:

+   Same as local_run.bash, but it does use multiple worker nodes and threads.

 * `monte_carlo_sim.bash`:

    Master script that calls the network update functions, using an Excel file that specifies parameter values for each run.